 - Localize Your Content

 If your business has multiple locations, then there are other options.
-These include:

 - Creating landing pages for each location (a combo of Unbounce for landing pages and Crazy Egg for analytics is one way to do this well).
 Use these pages to group your local service offerings but be careful to avoid duplicate content.

 - Using a software solution to localize your content, like the Yoast Local SEO search plugin, Rio SEO or similar products.

 These solutions will help improve your website’s local search engine ranking.

 After optimizing and localizing your content, the next step is to get listed in local directories.
 In addition to the obvious information (business name, address, phone number and other contact details), make sure you write a great description that includes your key local search term.
 Depending on the directory, you may also be able to add photos and tags.
 Aim for consistency, so wherever people find you, they see the same information.
 It’s a good idea to use Google Webmaster Tools to ensure that your site is shown to target your chosen geographical area.
 In addition, tuts+ recommends the use of structured data as another way to share local information.